Myzozoa: Phyla

+The phylogenetic relationship between the four phyla and closely related class Squirmidea are as follows:

 Evolution

 The most closely related large clade to the myzozoans are the ciliates.
 Both of these groups of organisms – unlike the majority of eukaryotes studied to date – seem to have a linear mitochondrial genome.
 Most other eukaryotes that have had their mitochondrial genomes examined have circular genomes.
 However, the taxonomic term Myzozoa specifically excludes ciliates which are rather under the higher taxonomic rank Alveolata.
 Thus, Alveoata includes two large groups: Myzozoa and Ciliophora plus the smaller groups discussed above.

 All Myzozoa appears to have evolved from an ancestor that possessed plastids, required through endosymbiosis.

 The branching order within both Myzozoa and Protalveolata, is only partly understood.
 Three groups – the colpodellids, Chromerida and the Apicomplexa – appear to be sister clades.
 Three other groups – the perkinsids, Syndiniales and Oxyrrhis are distantly related to the dinoflagellates.